Reshaping the future of acting education and training

 Zack wanted to start PROCESS to inspire the next generation of talent and teach the industry knowledge that is expected of you as you begin working.
 Zack successfully turned his passion into a career at 9 years old.
 He began his early training at Sylvia Young Theatre school and was awarded a full scholarship to train full time at D&B Academy of Performing Arts as a teenager.

 Although having formal training, it was his on-set experiences, working on various film and television productions, that opened his eyes to the realities of being a working actor.
 Learning these things first hand stuck with him as he grew older with his career.
 This cited a passion to impart his knowledge with other young, aspiring actors who will find themselves in a similar position.
+He aims for PROCESS Drama Club to be a place where actors can be optimistic, prepared and excited for their long-standing career.

 Previous on-screen work includes Eastenders (BBC), Goosebumps (Disney+), The Bluff (AGBO), The Pitt (HBO MAX), Jericho Ridge (DogEatDog Productions), One Night (BBC), The Fades (BBC).
 West End Productions including: Oliver!, Joseph and the Amazing Technicolour Dreamcoat, Cat on a Hot Tin Roof.